zer0-os/ZToken_legacy/README.md

 This repository contains the Zer0 DAO Token and other utility contracts for airdropping and vesting ERC20 tokens.

+Check out the (docs)[./docs] folder for more information on what they do.

 ## Building and Development

 Follow this guide to learn how to get started with building and developing locally.